tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/实例管理_intl_en.md

 The instance management feature displays the information of the TencentDB instances supporting DBbrain.
 It mainly shows the basic information of database instances (instance name/ID, status, etc.) and their access sources, groups, exception alarms, health scores, and operations.
->?Currently, instance management is supported only for TencentDB for MySQL (excluding the Basic Edition).
+>?Currently, instance management is supported only for TencentDB for MySQL (excluding the basic single-node instance).
 >

 ## Instance Management List
 Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/instance) and select **Instance Management** on the left sidebar.
 On the displayed page, select a database type at the top.

 The instance management list shows the basic information of database instances and their access sources, exception alarms, health scores, and operations.
-In the search box above the list, you can search data by one or more fields.
+In the search box above the list, you can filter, aggregate, and search data by field.
 - **Status**: this column displays whether database inspection or instance overview is enabled for an instance.
 To modify the status of an instance, click the **Edit** icon in the **Status** column; to modify the status of multiple instances at a time, select the instances in the list and click **Custom Settings** at the top.
 You can filter data by status.
 - **Health Score**: this column displays the instance health score (the higher the score, the healthier the instance) rated during periodic health checks.
 You can sort data by health score.
 - **Exception Alarm**: this column displays the number of exceptions of an instance detected by "24/7 Exception Diagnosis".
 You can click the number in the column to view more details and sort data by the number.